tawaren/Sanskrit/README.md

 Sanskrit requires a different programming style than other smart contract systems the following pseudocode should give a feel for how Sanskrit could look like.
 Most of the presented code probably would be in a standard library.
 The syntax just descriptional as real Sanskrit is a bytecode format, it is inspired by the vision for the future high level language Mandala that will compile to Sanskrit byte code.

 ### Token
-This Module represents a Generic Token used to represent all kind of Tokens.
+These Modules represent a Generic Token and related concepts.

 ```
 module Token {